 - Reviewed by Frank Byrns

 - September 4, 2014

-Jay Barbree provides a fresh perspective on the American hero, who did the impossible and touched the stars.
+A fresh perspective on an American hero who did the impossible and touched the stars.

 There has been no shortage of words written about Neil Armstrong since he became a global icon as the first man to walk on the moon in July of 1969.
 Yet thanks to his quiet, introspective personality and near-pathological avoidance of any sort of spotlight, very few of these were Armstrong’s own words.